 - a weakening of autonomic responses

-Childbirth requires your participation, so it’s rare to receive general anesthesia during vaginal delivery because it makes you unconscious.
+Childbirth requires your participation, so general anesthesia is never used during vaginal delivery because it makes you unconscious.

 An ideal anesthetic given during childbirth provides pain relief so that you can still actively participate in the birth and push when you need to do so.
 It also doesn’t stop contractions or slow your baby’s life functions.
 However, an emergency calls for a general anesthetic sometimes.